Vatari/Car-Shop-v.2/README.md

 Car-Shop-v.2

 Simple website for selling and listing cars created by express and handlebars for back-end.
-It uses MongoDB Atlas as database for the back-end.
+It uses MongoDB Atlas as database for the back-end, but it can be easily switched to local database.

 Supported functionality: login, register, logout, create, edit, search and delete.
 Passwords for users are stored hashed in database using Bcrypt.